 Cannabis press gallery

 We are curating a list of press items that provide information relating to the cannabis referendum.
-The list is updated fortnightly, so keep checking back.
+The list is updated periodically, so keep checking back.

 Commentary in the media

 Updated periodically | Last updated: 8 July 2020

 - The illegal status of cannabis is meant to deter its use, but most New Zealanders have used it.
 Political reporter Derek Cheng takes a deep dive into the findings of our cannabis expert panel and resulting evidence summary for the New Zealand Herald.
 Derek also interviewed Professor Juliet Gerrard about the work, discussing the potential for harm reduction but also the significant unknowns.

 - The scientific evidence behind legalising cannabis is uncertain – political reporter Thomas Manch outlines the findings of the PMCSA cannabis expert panel’s evidence summary on Stuff.

 - Juliet sat down on TVNZ’s Breakfast show to discuss the new website produced by an expert panel: an evidence summary called Legalising cannabis: What does the evidence say?
 Watch the interview and read a summary here